 When light comes in contact with a perfect mirror-like surface, it is reflected back into the environment in a predictable direction.
 This new direction can be computed using the law of reflection.
 This law states that, like a tennis ball bouncing off the floor, a light ray changes direction when it comes in contact with a surface, and that the outgoing or reflected direction of this ray is a reflection of the incoming or incident direction about the normal at the point of incidence.
 A more formal way of defining the law of reflection is to say that a reflected ray always comes off the surface of a material at an angle equal to the angle at which the incoming ray hit the surface.
 This is illustrated in the image on the right, where you can see that the angle between the normal and the incident vector, is equal to the angle between the normal and the outgoing vector.
-Note that even though we used a water surface in the picture as an example of reflective surface, water and glass are actually pretty poor mirrors compared to metals particularly.
+Note that even though we used a water surface in the picture as an example of a reflective surface, water and glass are pretty poor mirrors compared to metals particularly.

 In the case of transparent objects (imagine a pane of glass for example), light is reflected and refracted.
-The term transmitted is also often used in place of refracted, but the terms means two slightly different things.
-By transmitted we mean, a fraction of the incident light enters the object on one side, and leaves the object on the other side (which is why we see objects through a window).
+The term "transmitted" is also often used in place of "refracted", but the terms mean two slightly different things.
+By transmitted we mean, a fraction of the incident light enters the object on one side and leaves the object on the other side (which is why we see objects through a window).
 However, as soon as it comes in contact with the surface of a transparent object, light changes direction, and this is what we call refraction.
 It is the effect of light rays being bent as they travel from one transparent medium such as air to another such as water or glass (it doesn't matter if it goes from air to water or water to air, light rays are still being bent in one way or another).
-As with reflection, the refraction direction can be computed using the Snell's law.
+As with reflection, the refraction direction can be computed using Snell's law.
 How much light is being reflected vs refracted is given by the Fresnel's equation.
 These two equations are very important in rendering.
 The graph on the right, shows a primary ray going through a block of glass.
-The ray is refracted, then travels through the glass, is refracted again when it leaves the glass and eventually hits the surface below it.
+The ray is refracted, then travels through the glass, is refracted again when it leaves the glass, and eventually hits the surface below it.
 If that surface was an object, then this is what we would see through the glass.

-Glossy or Specular Reflection
+Glossy or specular reflection

 In computer graphics, we often speak of scattering.
 Because rather than being all reflected in the same direction, rays are scattered in a range of directions around the mirror direction (as shown in the last image on the right).

 Subsurface scattering is the technical term for translucency.
-Translucent surfaces in a way are surfaces which are not completely opaque nor completely transparent.
+Translucent surfaces in a way are surfaces that are not completely opaque nor completely transparent.
 But in fact, the reason why objects are translucent has little to do with transparency.
-The effect is clearly visible when wax, a small object made out of jade or marble, or when a thin layer of organic material (skin, leaves) is strongly illuminated from the back.
-Translucency is the effect of light traveling through the material, changing directions along it is way until and leaving the object in a different location and in a different direction than the point and direction of incidence.
+The effect is visible when wax, a small object made out of jade or marble, or when a thin layer of organic material (skin, leaves) is strongly illuminated from the back.
+Translucency is the effect of light traveling through the material, changing directions along it is way until and leaving the object in a different location and a different direction than the point and direction of incidence.
 Subsurface scattering is rather complex to simulate.

-Indirect Specular or Caustics
+Indirect specular or caustics

 Most of the effects we described so far have something to do with the object's material properties.
 Soft shadows on the other hand have nothing to do with materials.
-Simulating them is only a geometric problem involving the objects and light sources shape, size and location in space.
+Simulating them is only a geometric problem involving the objects and light sources' shape, size, and location in space.

 Don't worry if you are curious about knowing and understanding how all these effects can be simulated.
 We will study them all in due time.
-At this point of the lesson, it's only important to look at some images of the real world, analyse what lighting/shading effects we can observe in these images, so that we can reproduce them later on.
+At this point of the lesson, it's only important to look at some images of the real world, analyze what lighting/shading effects we can observe in these images, so that we can reproduce them later on.